 Cleansing With Chaparral?

 Chaparral (Larrea divaricata) is a desert shrub that grows in Mexico and the southwestern United States.
 It is also known as greasewood and creosote bush, because of the distinctive tar-like fragrance of its tiny leaves.
-The odor is very strong after a rain, a unique and pleasing desert smell.
-Native Americans made tea from the leaves of this plant to treat chicken pox, colds, diarrhea, menstrual cramps, pain, snake bites, skin disorders, and rheumatism.
-Others have promoted it for an even longer list of ailments ranging from acne to dandruff, diabetes, PMS, sciatica, rheumatoid arthritis, ulcers, urinary tract infections, and cancer.
-Chaparral is available today in capsules and tablets as well as tincture form.
+The odor is very strong after a rain, a unique and pleasing desert scent.

 I do recommend chaparral for topical use.
-Mexican herbalists have long valued it for healing eczema and other kinds of skin irritation and inflammation, and I find that it works well, better than many pharmaceutical products.
+Mexican herbalists have long valued it for treating eczema and other skin conditions, and I find that it works well, often better than pharmaceutical products.
 You can buy chaparral lotions or salves from stores that sell herbal preparations.
 If you live in an area where chaparral grows, you can make your own remedies from it.
-To make a poultice, steep leaves in hot water until the liquid has a strong smell, then soak a cloth in it and apply it to the affected area.
-If a large portion of the skin is involved, add a liter or so of strong chaparral tea to a bath that you can soak in.
+To make a poultice, steep leaves in hot water until the liquid has a strong smell, then soak a cloth and apply it to the affected area.
+If a large area of skin is involved, add a liter or so of strong chaparral tea to a bath that you can soak in.

 Andrew Weil, M.D.